sagefy/sagefy/CONTRIBUTING.md

 We don't want issues to recur.
 That also means we can write fewer tests up-front if we know new tests will be created as needed later.

-**4) Describe the tests, write the code, write the tests**

-It's hard to know how we implement things ahead of time.
-Describe the tests that matter first, then write the code, then write the test.
-It sounds a little backwards, but it takes less time and produces the same result.

 Ansible and Configuration
 -------------------------